But is one better than the other? Are the optimization processes for both similar? What about A/B testing?

 When you’re done, you will end up with something like this…

-Neither is inherently better than the other, they both have their own pros and cons.
+Ultimately, neither is inherently better than the other—they both have their own pros and cons.
 They’re both always changing, as well.
-Just this week Facebook introduced ads in Messenger, for example.

 If budget allows, it’s ok to use both.
 If not, experiment with both for a bit to see which gives you the biggest ROI.